UlyssesApokin/RobotGeometricModel/README.md

 * octave - this is a directory for prototyping a program in MatLab using the free GNU Octave software.
 * maxima - this is the directory that stores the program written for Maxima-CAS (Computer Algebra System).
+* openscad - this directory contains a control program designed for OpenSCAD, which visualizes the robotic arm.

 # License